NETWAYS/jenkins-training/Installation/04_config.md

 !SLIDE subsection
 #~~~SECTION:MAJOR~~~ Configuration
+TODO: REDO THIS.
+Lab and order are weird

 !SLIDE bullets noprint
 # Configuration
 Jenkins can be configured in two ways

 * Through the web interface
 * By editing it's config files (XML-formated)